-While the original pattern is super easy and works very well with most adults, some of my readers mentioned that they were having trouble adjusting the measurements to fit a child properly.
+While the original face mask pattern is super easy and works very well with most adults, many of my readers mentioned that they were having trouble adjusting the measurements to fit a child properly.
 And yes, it can be tricky to get that just right, but thankfully, this is a pattern that is surprisingly easy to scale down in size as well as up!
 I am happy to help you with it!

 As with the adult version fit is not the only consideration when it comes to children’s masks, but material as well.
 While it is important to use breathable material like 100% cotton fabric for anyone, little faces often get irritated quickly.
 Not all cotton fabrics are created equal.
 The cloth you use should be densely woven but also soft to the touch so your little one will be much more comfortable wearing their mask out and about.